cotestatnt/Arduino-Google-API/README.md

 + Authorize application for the allowed scopes
 + Save and refresh access token (local filesystem )

+GoogleSheetAPI Class
++ Create spreadsheet on Google Drive
++ Create sheets in a provided spreadsheet
++ Append rows to spreadsheet (formula supported)

 GoogleDriveAPI Class
 + Create folders on Google Drive
 + Upload files on Google Drive